CoreUnitRDM/DECIDE_RDM_landingpage/pages/mydoc/rdm_plan.md

 - **Compliance**: Addressing GDPR requirements for data security and privacy.

 ### Solutions
-- Use of the metadata app for standardized metadata descriptions.
+- Use of the metadata templates for standardized metadata collection.
-- Centralized data storage in Nextcloud and systematic workflows hosted on GitHub.
+- Centralized data storage in a cloud and systematic workflows.
 - Training programs on ELNs and data management tools.

 ---